-Please Note: The Book to Action initiative is grant funded.
+Note: Book to Action is grant funded.
 No funds are distributed to participating libraries.
 All books are ordered and paid for by California Library Association.
 All speaker fees are arranged by the library and paid directly by California Library Association.

 Book to Action 2021 Toolkit

 The Book to Action 2021 initiative is based on library staff and community input, collaboration with other state-wide projects, and ongoing evaluation and reflection.
 The Book to Action Toolkit will be updated throughout the grant period.
 Jump to the Book to Action 2021 title selections and project information for: